orxngc/dots/README.md

 - [ ] Make Vencord fully declarative.
 - [ ] Figure out a way to make Firefox extension *data* declarative.
 I've already made installing extensions declarative.
 - [ ] Update the README screenshots, *again*.
 They're outdated.
 - [ ] Restructure the flake and make it more.. nixy.
+Modularize as much as I can, for example.

 ## Last but not least, credits!
 <details>